VegaDeftwing/OpGuidesHugoSrc/content/Other/HCI2/digital.md

 Potentially this could also plug into the entire OS as well, making it so an image manipulation program's extension could for example modify anything output to the screen in real time, or an audio program could effect the output of anything.
 For developer's this may even offer more power, making possible things such as inter-process communication (think pipes, like `$ls -la | grep png`) a matter of connecting two nodes, or reading disk information such as activity, space, or even writeback and inode information, this would literally allow any one piece of information to be accessible to any other.
 This does have obvious permission issues, but unix permissions should already have this under control.
 If something like this could also be tied into the previously mentioned internet search and socialization 'web' without massive security concerns the potential use cases are as simple as getting color information from an image hosted online to as complicated as remote access or distributed computing.

-This has already been tried to some extent with [Pipeworld (GitHub)](https://github.com/letoram/pipeworld), which bills itself as a "Dataflow 'spreadsheet' desktop environment".
+This has already been tried to some extent with [Pipeworld](https://github.com/letoram/pipeworld), which bills itself as a "Dataflow 'spreadsheet' desktop environment".
 There's a [demo of it on YouTube here](https://www.youtube.com/watch?v=FgHMU7m9-I8), though you have to be pretty nerdy to fully appriciate it.

 This also does already exist for some workflows.
 For example, video synthesis (while quite nieche) has [Syphon](http://syphon.v002.info) which many video synthesis applications support for realtime frame sharing with minimal overhead.